 Applicable legislation is determined depending on what you intend to do with your cabin.

 Our cabins are sold as a vehicle under the Land Transport Act 1998.
 If the cabin remains a moveable structure, it is not considered a building under the definition of Section 8 of the Building Act.
 Our cabins are sold with wheels, a removable drawbar, and can be disconnected with ease from the power, water, and waste systems.
 You should get an understanding of council requirements to determine whether or not a Resource Consent is required for your proposed site.

 If you intend on turning your cabin into an immovable building, then the Building Act 2004 will apply.
-This means constructing to the Building Code and obtaining a Building Consent through the Local Territorial Authority.

 Visit our site and view our show homes 5 days-a-week, or pop out to one of our open days, held on a Saturday once a month.
 Check out our Facebook events page here for more information on upcoming open days.